 We observe that in the long run the approximation with additional terms does not improve while the correct model does.
 How can this be explained?
-The additional interactions that are caused by the additional parameters $a{10}$ and $a{11}$ in the augmented model will produce small disturbances that will deviate the approximation process: the approximation will slow down in relation to the non-augmented model which fits well to the observed data.
-This is shown in Fig. 3.
+The additional interactions that are caused by the additional parameters a{10} and a{11} in the augmented model will produce small disturbances that will deviate the approximation process: the approximation will slow down in relation to the nonaugmented model which fits well to the observed data.
+Also, adapt the parameters of all models.